Hi, I’m Melissa.

 Building a practice

 What started as a personal calling grew into something bigger.
-In 2013, I opened my private practice and founded the Austin Center for Child Psychology to support kids, parents, and families through the ups and downs of growing up.
+In 2013, I opened my private practice and founded the Austin Center for Child Psychology to support healing in kids, parents, and families.

-Over time, my work has grown too.
-Today, I also support adults, couples, and families as they navigate all kinds of life stages and transitions—relationship challenges, identity questions, or simply the parts of life that don’t fit neatly into a box.
+Today, I support children, adolescents, adults, couples, and families as they navigate life's many stages and transitions—from relationship challenges and questions of identity to the moments that simply don't fit neatly into a box.

 How I Work.